ThibaultDucray/Roland-GP8-TouchOSC-Layout/README.md

 # Functionalities
 - **MIDI channel** select (be sure to use the same channel number than the one of the GP-8).
 - **Preset select and load** with group / bank / number, then clic the "Load" button to get dat from GP-8.
 - **Preset previous and next** with the left or right arrow.
 It automatically loads the preset's settings.
-This function can also be controled by sending a MIDI message (see details below).
+This function can also be controled by sending a MIDI message on channel 5 (see details below).
 - **Effect on/off and parameters**, all effects and parameters can be visualy edited.
 - **Preset naming** with the "Name" button. *Only sent to GP-8 when saving*
 - **Save preset** with group / bank / number, then clic the "Save" button.
-- **Stompbox mode** by sending a CC MIDI message (see details below)
+- **Stompbox mode** by sending a CC MIDI message on channel 5 (see details below).

 # What you need
 - A Roland GP-8